 Estimate the binding energy of electrons in magnesium, given that the wavelength of 337 nm is the longest wavelength that a photon may have to eject a photoelectron from magnesium photoelectrode.

 The work function for potassium is 2.26 eV.
 What is the cutoff frequency when this metal is used as photoelectrode?
-What is the stopping potential when for the emitted electrons when this photoelectrode is exposed to radiation of frequency 1200 THz?
+What is the stopping potential for the emitted electrons when this photoelectrode is exposed to radiation of frequency 1200 THz?

-Estimate the work function of aluminum, given that the wavelength of 304 nm is the longest wavelength that a photon may have to eject a photoelectron from aluminum photoelectrode.
+Estimate the work function of aluminum, given that the wavelength of 304 nm is the longest wavelength that a photon may have to eject a photoelectron from an aluminum photoelectrode.

 What is the maximum kinetic energy of photoelectrons ejected from sodium by the incident radiation of wavelength 450 nm?